2017 / 08/ 17

 Professor of Evolutionary Genomics

 Sars gate 1

 Another aspect of our research addresses the dispersal potential and, hence, rate of speciation in interstitial taxa such as some annelids or gastrotrichs as little is known about these.
-This will provide insights into the processes of cryptic speciation as interstitial species are good models for this topic.
+This will also provide insights into the evolution of cryptic species as interstitial species are good models for this topic.